 Overview.
 Our non-employee directors for purposes of our director compensation program currently consist of Barbara D. Colwell, Soo-Keong Koh, Sunggyu Lee, Ph.D., Ramani Narayan, Ph.D., Richard J. Nigon and Konstantin von Falkenhausen.
-Pierre Chenu served as a non-employee director of NTIC during a portion of fiscal 2014 until the date of our 2014 Annual Meeting of Stockholders.

 We use a combination of cash and long-term equity-based incentive compensation in the form of annual stock option grants to attract and retain qualified candidates to serve on the Board of Directors.
-In setting non-employee director compensation, we follow the process and procedures described under the heading "Corporate Governance-Nominating and Corporate Governance Committee-Processes and Procedures for the Determination of Director Compensation."
+In setting non-employee director compensation, we follow the process and procedures described under "Corporate Governance-Nominating and Corporate Governance Committee-Processes and Procedures for the Determination of Director Compensation."

 Cash Retainers and Meeting Fees.
 Each of our non-employee directors receives annual cash retainers and meeting fees.
-In November 2013, the annual cash retainer for a non-employee director was increased from \$10,000 to \$15,000.
-The following table sets forth the current annual cash retainers paid to our non-employee directors:
+The following table sets forth the annual cash retainers paid to our non-employee directors during fiscal 2017:

-Annı ual Cash
+P Annual Cash

-Description Re etainer
+Description Retainer

 Chairman of the Board \$ 15,000

 Board Member (not including Chairman of the Board) 15,000

-Audit Committee Chair 5,000
+Audit Committee Chair 1,000

-Audit Committee Member (not including Chair) 4,000
+Audit Committee Member (including Chair) 4,000

+Effective January 1, 2018, the annual cash retainer paid to our non-employee directors will be increased to \$20,000.
 Each of our non-employee directors also receives \$1,000 for each Board, Board committee and strategy review meeting attended.
 No director, however, earns more than \$1,000 per day in Board, Board committee and strategy review meeting fees.

 Stock Options.
-Each of our non-employee directors, other than a director who will not stand for re-election at the next annual meeting of stockholders, is automatically granted a ten-year non-qualified option to purchase 4,000 shares of our common stock on the first day of each fiscal year in consideration for his or her service as a director of NTIC and the Chairman of the Board is automatically granted an additional ten-year non-qualified option to purchase 2,000 shares of our common stock on the first day of each fiscal year in consideration for his services as Chairman.
+Each of our non-employee directors, other than Dr. Sunggyu Lee and a director who will not stand for re-election at the next annual meeting of stockholders, is automatically granted a ten-year non-qualified option to purchase 4,000 shares of our common stock on the first day of each fiscal year in consideration for his or her service as a director of NTIC and the Chairman of the Board is automatically granted an additional ten-year non-qualified option to purchase 2,000 shares of our common stock on the first day of each fiscal year in consideration for his services as Chairman.
 In addition, each new non-employee director is automatically granted a ten-year non-qualified option to purchase a pro rata portion of 4,000 shares of our common stock calculated by dividing the number of months remaining in the fiscal year at the time of election or appointment by 12 on the date the director is first elected or appointed as a director of NTIC.
 Each automatically granted option becomes exercisable, on a cumulative basis, on the one-year anniversary of the date of its grant.
 The exercise price of such options is equal to the fair market value of a share of our common stock on the date of grant.
+Since 2014, Dr. Sunggyu Lee has rejected option grants to directors in connection with his services as a director of NTIC.